 Deseret Ranches is what we long time Floridians call the Mormon Ranch.
-At about 295,000 acres, it is the largest ranch in Florida and the largest cow-calf cattle ranch in the United States.
+At about 295,000 acres, it is one of the largest cow-calf cattle ranches in the United States.

 It is 10 times larger than Walt Disney World and has been in Central Florida a lot longer.

 The heart of the ranch is located about 50 miles southeast of Orlando International Airport and 19 miles west of Kennedy Space Center.
 It spreads over three counties: Osceola, Orange, and Brevard.

 Major highways that cross or abut the property include U.S.-192, State Road 528, and State Road 520.
 The ranch also contains a separate large parcel along U.S.-441 south of Holopaw in the Kenansville area.